HadrienG2/phalanstery/README.md

 The external interface to executor objects is meant to be easy to use, and to accomodate for all envisioned usage scenarios.
-For example, if fire-and-forget semantics are desired, as is typically the case when emitting debugging output, a client can easily choose not to receive the output event of the associated job.
+For example, if fire-and-forget semantics are desired, as is typically the case when emitting debugging output, a client can easily choose not to receive the outcome object of the freshly spawned job.

 A core goal of this execution model is to be scalable to non-shared memory scenarios, such as distributed and heterogeneous computing.
 In this respect, no issue is foreseen in usage scenarios where programs use one executor per locality, as in OpenCL.
-Events should also be reasonably scalable provided that clients accept to tolerate some caching and state propagation latencies.
+Outcome objects should also be reasonably scalable provided that clients accept to tolerate some caching and state propagation latencies.

 In the future, executors may also acquire more functionality, such as performing watchdog monitoring of runaway jobs, depending on which limitations people run into with the simple execution model.
 As of now, the